Our team of experts have identified these to be the best systems for balancing well water pH.

 Magnesium oxide can neutralize acidic water by counterbalancing water’s free carbon dioxide levels.
 Combining both calcite and magnesium oxide can raise pH by up to 1.5.

-To avoid overcorrecting and disagreeable reactions to your drinking water, you need to get your calcite/corosex combination right.
-It’s generally recommended that you add around 10%-20% magnesium oxide to the tank, along with up to 90% calcite media.
+To avoid overcorrecting, you need to get your calcite/corosex combination right.
+A good ratio is around 10% magnesium oxide to 90% calcite media.

 Soda Ash and Caustic Soda

-Finally, a combination of soda ash and caustic soda can also effectively remedy water with a low pH.
-This is a particularly effective solution for water that has a very low pH of around 4 or 5, which calcite media and magnesium oxide are unlikely to resolve.
+A combination of soda ash and caustic soda can also effectively remedy water with a low pH.
+This is a particularly effective solution for water that has a very low pH of around 4 or 5.

 💭 Considerations When Purchasing an Acid Neutralizer